Business Acquisition Loans: How to Qualify and Use This Loan

 The benefits of a business acquisition loan are obvious.
 These loans make it possible for businesses to expand sooner than would otherwise be possible.
 Furthermore, when supported by the SBA, these loans are very valuable for growing businesses with limited credit history.

-As you would expect, the most apparent downside of a business acquisition loan is that your business will need to pay interest.
-Usually, these loans are designed to be repaid in 5 to 25 years.
-Interest rates hover around 10 percent, though there is a significant amount of variation in the underwriting process.
+The most apparent downside of a business acquisition loan is that your business will need to pay interest.
+Usually, this type of business loan is designed to be repaid in 5 to 25 years.
+Interest rates hover around 10 percent, although there is a significant amount of variation in the underwriting process.

 How Do You Qualify for a Business Acquisition Loan?

-The first thing you’ll need to do to start the application process is get is a letter of intent (LOI) from the company selling the business.
+To start the loan application process, you’ll need to get a letter of intent (LOI) from the company selling the business.
 Although it may be possible to skip this step, doing so will make the process much more complicated.

-To qualify for a business acquisition loan, it’s ideal if your business has a credit score over 650.
-It’ll also be quite helpful if you can deliver past cash flow statements, future cash flow projections, business and personal tax returns, and any other financial reports.
+To qualify for a business acquisition loan, it’s ideal if your business has a good personal and business credit score.
+It’ll also be helpful if you can deliver financial documents such as:

 Which Types of Businesses Should Apply for a Business Acquisition Loan?

-As is the case with most financing options, business acquisition loans make more sense for some businesses than they do for others.
+As is the case with most business financing options, business acquisition loans aren’t the right fit for all small business owners.
 Here are some of the businesses that could benefit from these loans the most:

-- Businesses that are interested in expanding into a new industry.
+- Businesses that are interested in expanding into a new industry (thus expanding their offerings to customers)

 - Businesses looking to acquire financially troubled enterprises (for infrastructure, distribution channels, etc.)

-If your business currently falls into one or more of these categories, then a business acquisition loan may be right for you.
+If your business falls into one or more of these categories, then a business acquisition loan may be right for you.
+However, remember that acquiring an existing business can be a risky venture.
+If you acquire a business that is less valuable than you thought, you may struggle to repay your loan.

 Conclusion: Consider this Type of Small Business Loan

 There are many ways that your business can receive additional financing.
-However, if you’re currently in the process of acquiring an existing business, then you may want to consider a business acquisition loan.
-Once approved, these loans may give you access to working capital that would otherwise be out of your reach.
+However, if you’re currently in the process of acquiring an existing business, you should consider a business acquisition loan.
+Once approved, this business loan can give you access to necessary working capital that would otherwise be out of your reach.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.